ryancheley/djangocon-us-2025/presentation/slides/03c-cross-team-confusion-part3.md

 ???

+- consult their notes
-The Web Developer needs to consult their notes, or work with the Business Analyst or a Subject Matter Expert to get an answer for the ETL developer
+- work with the Business Analyst
+- Subject Matter Expert